Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Oil Change Interval

-The oil change interval is another critical factor to consider when maintaining your vehicle’s engine health.
+The is another critical factor to consider when maintaining your vehicle’s engine health.
 While the traditional recommendation was to change your oil every 3,000 miles, modern vehicles and oils have extended the interval significantly.

 • Many newer vehicles can go 5,000 to 10,000 miles between oil changes, depending on driving conditions and the type of oil used.
 Synthetic oils typically offer better protection and can last longer than conventional oils, making them a good choice for extended oil change intervals.